oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

 	Now that we have identified resources in a down state, let's identify those that are **Not Reporting**.
 Not Reporting generally indicates the agent is no longer uploading data.
 Stack Monitoring updates the status of monitored resources to **Not Reporting** to inform you there is an issue obtaining the resource's status.
 Alarms can be configured to notify you when the resource is Down or Not Reporting.

-	Using the Status filter located in the center of the fly-out, update the **Status** filter from **Down** to **Not reporting**.
+	Using the Status filter located in the center of the slide-out, update the **Status** filter from **Down** to **Not reporting**.
 The table now displays all of the resources in a **Not Reporting** state.
 Clicking a resource name will navigate you that resource's homepage, where you can leverage the Stack Monitoring resource associations to identify the agent monitoring the resource and navigate to the agent's homepage to troubleshoot.
-We'll cover navigating a resources relationships in a later lesson.
+We'll cover navigating to related resources in a later lesson.
 For now, let's return to the Enterprise Summary.
-Click the **Close** button in the lower left corner of the fly-out.
+Click the **Close** button in the lower left corner of the slide-out.

  	![Oracle Cloud console, Enterprise Summary](images/1-3-ent-sum.png " ")